maptoolkit/maps-js/docs/type-aliases/PopupOptions.md

 > `optional` **anchor**: [`PositionAnchor`](PositionAnchor.md)

-A string indicating the part of the Popup that should be positioned closest to the coordinate set via Popup#setLngLat.
+A string indicating the part of the Popup that should be positioned closest to the coordinate set via Popup.setLngLat.
 Options are `'center'`, `'top'`, `'bottom'`, `'left'`, `'right'`, `'top-left'`, `'top-right'`, `'bottom-left'`, and `'bottom-right'`.
 If unset the anchor will be dynamically set to ensure the popup falls within the map container with a preference